 If your business involved working with larger numbers of clients, you'll need more prospects in your system and you'll probably need some sort of Client Relationship Management (CRM) system to keep track of their details (for example, tracking the different people inside a potential client's organisation, noting their interests and issues, recording your communications with them, and planning next steps).

-My advice is to use as system that's as simple as possible, and does as much of the work for you as possible (such as pulling the details of your contacts from your email system or Linkedin).
+My advice is to use as system that’s as simple as possible, and does as much of the work for you as possible (such as linking with your email system and pulling contact details from there).
 More complex systems with lots of features might look attractive and as if those extra features could help, but usually more complexity means more difficult to use and you end up not using the system at all and so get no benefit from the advanced features.